-The Morningstar Overall Rating based on the fund's Sterling Class C-H shares.
-Copyright © 2023 Morningstar UK Limited.
+The Morningstar Overall Rating based on the fund's Sterling Class C shares.
+Copyright © 2024 Morningstar UK Limited.
 All Rights Reserved.
 Ratings should not be taken as recommendation.

-Where a security has not been rated by Standard & Poor's, Fitch or Moody's, we may use M&G's internal credit rating.
-Based on a comparison of all available ratings for each security, the most conservative rating (S&P, Fitch, Moody's or M&G's internal rating) is taken into consideration.
-The ratings so identified are then expressed or converted into M&G's ratings format to obtain uniform information for all securities in the portfolio.

 This information is not an offer or solicitation of an offer for the purchase of investment shares in one of the funds referred to herein.
 Purchases of a fund should be based on the current Prospectus.
-The Instrument of Incorporation, Prospectus, annual or

-Interim Investment Report and Financial Statements, are available free of charge from the Luxembourg paying agent: Société Générale Bank & Trust SA, Centre operational 28-32, place de la Gare L 1616 Luxembourg.

-Before subscribing you should read the Prospectus, which includes a description of the investment risks relating to these funds.
+The Instrument of Incorporation, Prospectus, Key Information Document, annual or interim Investment Report and Financial Statements, are available free of charge from the Luxembourg paying agent: Société Générale Bank & Trust SA, Centre operational 28-32, place de la Gare L 1616 Luxembourg.
+Before subscribing you should read the Key Information Document and the Prospectus, which includes a description of the investment risks relating to these funds.
 The information contained herein is not a substitute for independent investment advice.
 This financial promotion is issued by M&G Luxembourg S.A.
 Registered Office: 16, boulevard Royal, L 2449, Luxembourg.
-In the UK, M&G Luxembourg S.A. is deemed authorised and regulated by the Financial Conduct Authority.
-The nature and extent of consumer protections may differ from those for firms based in the UK.
-Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.